ChristoffLaM/pdsnd_github/README.md

 Udacity nanodegree github project

 ### Description
-Describe what your project is about and what it does
+This project's purpose is to test my knowlege of git and github

 ### Files used
 Include the files used